thearrow/jakeklingler.com/content/projects/cafeteria-dash.md

 link: https://github.com/thearrow/cafeteria-dash

 ---
-A fun side-project to create a dashboard for a cafeteria including crowding graphs, weather, and today's menu.
+A side-project to create a dashboard for a cafeteria including crowding graphs, weather, and today's menu.
-Involved image processing, neural networks, screen-scraping, SQL aggregates, external API calls, caching, and basic data visualization.